Santa Cruz Museum of Art & History Membership Program

 Research & Strategy

-The Santa Cruz Museum of Art & History (the MAH) is not your ordinary museum.
 The MAH’s mission is “To ignite shared experiences and unexpected connections.”
 It is a community hub intently focused on being relevant to the community that surrounds it and supports it.
 I applied design thinking to solve one of their most consistent issues: membership retention.
-The proposal was accepted by the Director of Development, Executive Director, and board of directors but has not yet been implemented due to staff turnover.
-It will most likely be applied during the upcoming fiscal year.
+The proposal was accepted by the Director of Development, Executive Director, and the board of directors.

 I joined the MAH’s Development team in Fall 2019 to oversee the Membership, Volunteer, and Internship programs.
 During the course of this project, the MAH also hired a new Director of Development as well as a new Executive Director.
 I presented this proposal in May 2020, in the aftermath of the Covid-19 shelter-in-place order.